GUVSWMD

 Junk Mail

-Contact the Direct Marketing Association Mail Preference Service.
-Request that your name be removed from all mailing lists and that your information not be provided to any other entities.”
+You can reduce the number of unwanted catalogs that you receive by going to www.catalogchoice.org as well.
+You can also contact the Direct Marketing Association Mail Preference Service and request that your name be removed from all mailing lists and that your information not be provided to any other entities.
 This needs to be done periodically to keep your name off the lists.
-Call (212) 768-7277, visit www.dmaconsumers.org, or by mail:
+Call (212) 768-7277, or visit www.dmaconsumers.org.
+Stop credit card offers by requesting that credit bureaus remove your name from the shared list: (888) 567-8688.

 Lead